In Depth: Mammary Glands and Lymphatics

 - Injuries to the breast

-- Inflammation of the breast caused by infection, also known as mastitis
+- Painful infection of the breast, also known as mastitis

 Breast-feeding a newborn is a popular topic among mothers.
 Many who choose not to breast-feed cite the time involved in feeding—six to eight times a day—and the dietary restrictions on the mother as core reasons not to do so.
 However, proponents of breast-feeding often cite these reasons why mothers should breast-feed:

 - Breast milk is easy for the baby to digest and provides balanced nutrition.